 Do check out the progress photos before starting to cook or if you have any doubts while following the recipe to avoid any issues, and drop me a line below in the comments or via the contact form if you have any queries.

 Basically….get all your ingredients together.
-Peel the onion and chop into 4-6 pieces, peel the garlic and ginger, chop the chili pepper into 4-5 pieces, and add to the bowl of a food processor or high-speed blender.
+Peel the onion and chop it into 4-6 pieces, peel the garlic and ginger, chop the chili pepper into 4-5 pieces, and add to the bowl of a food processor or high-speed blender.

 Measure and add the crushed or chopped tomatoes, and your spices (ground cumin, cayenne, black pepper, and cayenne), as in photo number one below.